DHRI-Curriculum/Data-and-Ethics/lessons.md

 ```

 ![Screenshot of CSV cats file](/images/cats_CSV.png)
 This file is viewed on my VSCode with the extension `Excel Viewer`.
-To view on VSCode, install the extension and then right click on the file and click `Open Preview`.
+To view on VSCode, [install the extension](https://marketplace.visualstudio.com/items?itemName=GrapeCity.gc-excelviewer) in VSCode, open the .csv, and then right click on the file and click `Open Preview`.
 You can also [download the CSV file](https://github.com/DHRI-Curriculum/data-literacies/blob/v2.0-di-edits/files/cats.csv) to open it in other viewers (e.g. Microsoft Excel, Notepad).
 To save the file onto your local computer, **right click** on `Raw` button (top right-hand corner of the data set) and click `Save Link As...` to save the file onto your local computer.

 ## The Importance of Using Open Data Formats

 A small detour to discuss data formats.
 Open data formats are usually available to anyone free-of-charge and allows for easy reusability.
 Proprietary formats often hold copyrights, patents, or have other restrictions placed on them, and are dependent on (expensive) licensed softwares.
+If the licensed software cease to support its proprietary format or it becomes obsolete, you may be stuck with a file format that cannot be easily open or (re)used (e.g. .mac).
 For accessibility, future-proofing, and preservation, keep your data in open, sustainable formats.
 A demonstration:

 1. Open [this file](https://raw.githubusercontent.com/DHRI-Curriculum/data-literacies/v2.0-di-edits/files/cats.csv) in a [text editor](https://github.com/DHRI-Curriculum/command-line/blob/v2.0-smorello-edits/lessons.md#choosing-a-text-editor) (e.g. VS Code, TextEdit (MacOs), NotePad (Windows) ), and then in an app like Excel.
 This is a CSV, an open, text-only, file format.
 To save the file onto your local computer, right click on `cats.csv` and click `Save Link As` to download the file to your local computer (it's the same cats.csv from above!)
 2. Now do the same with [this Excel file](https://github.com/DHRI-Curriculum/data-literacies/blob/v2.0-di-edits/files/cats.xlsx).
 Unlike the previous, this is a proprietary format!